harshadurai112/criminaldetectionjavafullstack/README.md

 This is a full-stack Criminal Detection System using **face recognition technology**.
 The system can detect and recognize known criminals using image data and a trained model.

-> 🛠️ Forked from the original open-source project by [@prasadus92](https://github.com/prasadus92/Face-Recognition), this version has been customized and extended for educational purposes.

----

 ## 🔍 Features